simeon2772/SwiftUI-mini-projects/README.md

 # SwiftUI-mini-projects
-Small SwiftUI projects, I used for exercises
+Small SwiftUI projects, I used for exercise from 100 Days of SwiftUI(hackingwithswift.com) and other.